-St. Kate's will prepare you to become a registered dietitian with ethical and innovative leadership skills.
-Your knowledge will apply to many areas, including restaurants, spas and resorts, heath clubs, food-processing companies, hospitals, schools, and government agencies like the U.S. Department of Health and Human Services or the Centers For Disease Control and Prevention.
+St. Kate's will prepare you to become a registered dietitian/nutritionist with ethical and innovative leadership skills.
+Your knowledge will apply to many areas, including restaurants, spas and resorts, health clubs, food-processing companies, hospitals, schools, and government agencies like the U.S. Department of Health and Human Services or the Centers For Disease Control and Prevention.

-Our rigorous program is accredited by the Commission on the Accreditation of Dietetic Education of the American Dietetic Association (CADE) and provides students with a four-year degree that prepares them for a 6–12 month dietetic internship after graduation.
+Our rigorous program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics and provides students with a four-year degree that prepares them for a 6–12 month dietetic internship after graduation.
 Our dietetic program covers all aspects of dietetics, including food labeling and additives, nutritional needs throughout the lifespan, menu planning and weight control, to name a few.
 Students take courses in food science, intercultural foods, food service operations, nutrition, chemistry, microbiology, human physiology, biomedical ethics and the social sciences.

 Classroom to career

-One hundred percent of our students have passed the competitive Registered Dietitian (RD) exam since 1969, when registration first started.
-Dedicated St. Kate's faculty, with RD credentials themselves, will mentor you through each required step for becoming an RD.
+One hundred percent of our students have passed the competitive Registered Dietitian (RD)/Registered Dietitian Nutritionist (RDN) exam since 1969, when registration first started.
+Dedicated St. Kate's faculty, with RD/RDN credentials themselves, will mentor you through each required step for becoming an RD/RDN.